allwelldotdev/terraform101/06-resources/README.md

 2. [DONE] Deploy an internet gateway and associate it with the VPC
 3. [DONE] Setup a route table with a route to the IGW and associate it with the subnet
 4. [DONE] Deploy an EC2 instance inside of the created subnet and associate a public IP
-5. Associate a security group that allows public ingress
+5. [DONE] Associate a security group that allows public ingress
 6. Change the EC2 instance to use a publicly available NGINX AMI
 7. Destroy everything